Design optimisation of piezoelectric energy harvesters for bridge infrastructure: Introduction

+To summarise the above discussion, we can say that the studies on the use of PEHs for bridges suggest that storing the produced energy and using it in continuous or intermittent measurement operations is feasible.
+However, the PEH design process has not been addressed in-depth in the literature.
+In general, design procedure is limited to matching the resonant frequency of the device with some target value (e.g., one of the natural frequencies of the bridge or the frequency of a vehicle-bridge coupling vibration), however, to the best of our knowledge, no rigorous and systematic studies exist to justify this approach.
+Therefore, proposing rigorous and versatile design optimisation framework to maximise the energy harvesting efficiency on bridges can contribute to the widespread use of PEHs.

-The contributions of this work are summarise as follows:
+The contributions of this work are summarised as follows:

-\begin{itemize} \item The IGA-PEH model, developed in \cite{peralta2020parametric} for a single harmonic acceleration input, is extended for an arbitrary base acceleration using the modal reduction and time integration methods.
+\begin{itemize} \item The IGA-PEH model, developed in \cite{peralta2020parametric} for a single harmonic acceleration input, is extended for an arbitrary base acceleration using the Modal Order Reduction and Runge-Kutta time integration method.
 The model is also coupled with the Particle Swarm Optimisation (PSO) algorithm to find geometric configurations with the maximum energy output.
-The study is limited to rectangular geometries with constant thickness, but the extension to more complex designs parameterised by B-Splines is straightforward.
-To the best of our knowledge, this is the most accurate and versatile PEH model available in the literature. \item A detailed parametric study is performed to evaluate the effect of the damping ratio and electrical resistance on the produced power.
-An additional optimisation algorithm is implemented in the model to chose the value of the electrical resistance with the highest power outcome. \item Shape optimization is performed for the field SHM data from a cable-stayed bridge in New South Wales.
-Hence, this work represents the first study on PEH design optimization for the real operational conditions. \end{itemize}
+The current study is limited to rectangular geometries with constant thickness, but the extension to more complex designs parameterised by B-Splines is straightforward.
+To the best of our knowledge, this is the most accurate and versatile PEH model available in the literature. \item A rigorous and versatile design optimisation framework is proposed.
+The approach consists of obtaining optimal designs for a representative number of events, then clustering optimal geometries to choose several best candidates, whose performance is subsequently assessed on a continuous 24 hours acceleration input. \item Results of event-based optimisation reveal that the optimal PEH geometries depend on the spectral characteristics of an event, i.e. fundamental frequency of an optimal PEH device is tuned with the predominant frequency of the event spectrum, and in some cases, out of several devices with the same fundamental frequency, optimal geometry is determined by the second natural frequency. \item Design optimisation is performed based on the field SHM data from a cable-stayed bridge in New South Wales (NSW), Australia.
+This work presents the first study on PEH design optimisation for a large scale bridge under real-world operating conditions. \end{itemize}